AguaClara/SWOT/DC/Floc_DC.md

 ```
 ### 3)

 How much head loss from wall shear will have occurred in the pipe in the distance measured in the previous problem?
-Compare this with the
 ```python

 ```